OwenTourlamain/AppointmentAPI/README.md

 To install dependancies run `pip install -r requirements.txt` (Note: depending on your Python installation you may need to run `pip3` instead).

+## Testing

+To run the test suite, run `pytest` in the root of the repository.

 ## Running

 To launch the application, run `python main.py`.